-FALLS -
+FALLS

-- A rider is considered to have fallen when he is separated from his horse which has not fallen, in such a way as to necessitate remounting or vaulting into the saddle - Dismounting as a result of attempting an obstacle, whether voluntary or not, is penalized as a fall. - Elsewhere on course, when not in the act or with the intention of jumping an obstacle, competitors may dismount without being penalized for the fall. - A horse is considered to have fallen when, at the same time, both the shoulder and hindquarters have touched either the ground or the obstacle on the ground - A fall will always be penalized when it occurs between the elements of a multiple obstacle (A, B, C). - If both the horse and competitor fall at the same time, this means mandatory retirement (MR (first fall of horse). - The first fall of rider is penalized by elimination from the competition. - In Beginner Novice and Novice Divisions if a rider falls off the horse in negotiation of an obstacle and lands and remains standing on their feet the rider may be allowed to remount and continue.
-The Jump Judge may assist the rider in remounting.
+- A rider is considered to have fallen when he is separated from his horse which has not fallen, in such a way as to necessitate remounting or vaulting into the saddle whether it occurs at an obstacle or in between obstacles. - Dismounting as a result of attempting an obstacle, whether voluntary or not, is penalized as a fall. - A horse is considered to have fallen when, at the same time, both the shoulder and hindquarters have touched either the ground or the obstacle and the ground - A fall will always be penalized when it occurs between the elements of a multiple obstacle (A, B, C). - If both the horse and competitor fall at the same time, this means mandatory retirement (MR (first fall of horse). - The first fall of rider is penalized by elimination from the competition.